eduardoeof/config-component/README.md

 ### Error

-If the config file name doesn't have an extention or the file doesn't exist, an exception will be thrwon:
+If the config file name doesn't have an extention or the file doesn't exist, an exception will be thrown:

 ![exception](img/exception.png)